Cultural Considerations in Consent Processes

 Transparency in AI Algorithms

-In the face of evolving technological capabilities, the standards for ethical approval must incorporate considerations unique to AI.
-These include transparency about algorithmic decision-making processes and the potential for biases embedded within AI systems.
-Researchers increasingly face challenges in articulating the nature of risks associated with AI utilization to participants.
+s in articulating the nature of risks associated with AI utilization to participants.
 Adopting more flexible guidelines can aid in addressing these challenges effectively while fostering an environment of trust among all stakeholders involved.

 FAQS